-A group of senior pupils meets with the Headteacher or Deputy Head at regular intervals.
-Once a term representatives from each form join the School Council meeting.
+A group of senior pupils meet with the Headteacher or Deputy Head at regular intervals.
+Once a term, representatives from each form join the meeting.

 SCHOOL OFFICE

 This is situated in Livesey House (37 St. Simon's Road) and is open from 8.30am to 4.30pm, 50 weeks of the year.